Tandem bicycle: Performance

 Compared to a conventional bicycle, a tandem has double the pedalling power, without necessarily doubling the speed, and with only slightly more frictional loss in the drivetrain.
 It has about the same wind resistance as a conventional bicycle.
 High-performance tandems may weigh less than twice as much as a single bike, so the power-to-weight ratio may be slightly better than that of a single bike and rider.
 On flat terrain and downhill, most of the power produced by cyclists is used to overcome wind resistance, so tandems can reach higher speeds than the same riders on single bicycles.
 They are not necessarily slower on climbs, but are perceived as such, in part due to the need for a high level of coordination between the riders, especially if the physical abilities of the two riders are very different, requiring a compromise on cadence.

 The tandem velomobile bicycle record was set at 83 km/h in 2013.

 Uses

-Tandem bicycles are used in competitions such as the Paralympics with blind and visually impaired cyclists riding as stokers with fully sighted captains.
+Tandem bicycles are used in competitions such as the cycling at the Summer Paralympics with blind and visually impaired cyclists riding as stokers with fully sighted captains.

 Cycling at the Summer Olympics featured a men's tandem event in 1908 and from 1920 to 1972.